U.S. shutdown sends grain traders, farmers hunting for data

 “You delay all these reports and the market has no idea where to go, other than trade guesses,” Henebry said.

 Gro Intelligence has been offering free access to its data platform since Dec.
-27, and plans to release worldwide supply-demand crop forecasts on Friday.
+27, and released worldwide supply-demand crop forecasts on Friday.

+The company’s estimates for the U.S. 2018-2019 corn crop yield were 177.4 bushels per acre, below both USDA’s last forecast and lower than the average of estimates in a Reuters survey.
+Gro pegged the U.S. 2018-2019 soybean yield at 50.6 bushels per acre, also below USDA and below the range of Reuters’ survey.

 The company will keep its platform open for the duration of the shutdown, Menker said.

 So far, Menker said, the site has signed up executives from the top 10 global agribusiness companies and major financial institutions with credit exposure to U.S. agriculture.